B.A., Grinnell College; Ph.D., California Institute of Technology

 Outside of work, I enjoy spending time with my wife, Julia Prentice, a health services researcher for the Department of Veterans Affairs, and our two wonderful (in my clearly objective opinion) children.
-I also serve as a member of the Board of Directors for the Dedham Community House and as the Chair of the Outreach Committee at St. Paul's Church, Dedham.
-Whenever possible, I love to catch live music, with a particular affinity for jazz and Americana/folk.
+I also serve as Vice-President of the Board fo Directors for the Dedham Community House, an organization focused on providing educational, recreational and social activities for residents of Dedham and surrounding communities.
+Whenever possible, I love to catch live music, with a particular affinity for jazz, classic R&B and classical.
 Since coming to Wellesley, I have worked to overcome some of the main disadvantages of moving from LA: I confront the unfavorable winter weather by getting outside as much as possible in the admittedly beautiful New England summers, and I stay up a bit late to catch Dodgers games on the West Coast.

 For more information on my research, please visit the Elmore Lab website.